Written By: Hannah Cooper – Dietetic Intern, University of FloridaEdited By:

 In 2007 the International Society of Sports Nutrition stated, ‘the use of creatine as a nutritional supplement within established guidelines is safe, effective, and ethical’, therefore deeming it appropriate for use in athletic performance.1 Creatine monohydrate is the safest and most researched creatine supplement on the market.
 Based on the literature, if an athlete wants to improve their exercise capacity and lean body mass they should opt for creatine monohydrate, as it is the cheapest and most effective supplemental form of creatine.

 Have questions?
-Please feel free to talk to an Athlete Training + Health Performance Coach or Brett Singer, Sports Dietitian MS, RD, CSSD, LD with the IRONMAN Sports Medicine Institute.
-Brett can be reached at email@example.com or can be found on Twitter at @bsinger10.
+Please feel free to talk to an Athlete Training and Health Performance Coach or Brett Singer, Sports Dietitian MS, RD, CSSD, LD with the Memorial Hermann Rockets Sports Medicine Institute Brett can be reached at email@example.com or can be found on Twitter at @bsinger10.

 1 Buford T, Kreider R, Stout J, Greenwood M, Campbell B, Spano M, et al. International society of sports nutrition position stand: creatine supplementation and exercise.
 J Int Soc Sports Nutr.
 2007;4:6(6). doi: 10.1186/1550-2783-4-6